johnosbb/NLP/Spacy/README.md

 A "token" is the smallest unit of text that can be processed and analyzed.
 Tokens are individual words or characters, or sometimes even subword units, into which a text is divided for various NLP tasks.
 Tokenization is the process of breaking down a text into these individual tokens.

+- Intransitive verbs: An intransitive verb is a verb that does not require a direct object to complete its meaning in a sentence.
+In other words, an intransitive verb conveys its action without the need for an object to receive that action.
+The action of the verb is self-contained within the subject.
+Although an intransitive verb never takes an object, some intransitive verbs are followed by a prepositional phrase or adverbial phrase, which are different from direct objects.
 - Clause: A grammatical structure with both a nominal subject and a main verb phrase.
 If both elements are not present, then it cannot be a clause.
 - Word Tokens: In most NLP applications, tokens are typically words.
 For example, in the sentence "I love natural language processing," the tokens are "I," "love," "natural," "language," and "processing."
 - Character Tokens: In some cases, especially in character-level NLP tasks or for languages without clear word boundaries, tokens can be individual characters.
 For example, the tokenization of "abc" would result in three character tokens: "a," "b," and "c."